-The Brompton is designed for use on roads and well-made paths, carrying a maximum load not exceeding 110kg (rider and luggage weight included).
-A Brompton is not intended for stunts, cross-country riding or extreme sports.
+The Brompton is designed for use on the roads and well-made paths, carrying a maximum load, not exceeding 110kg (rider and luggage weight included).
+The Brompton is not intended for stunts, cross-country riding or extreme sports.
 Your Brompton should be used for its intended purpose.
 Misuse may lead to failure of some components and void your Brompton warranty.

 Before riding your Brompton for the first time, and periodically thereafter, please pay close attention to the following:

 Before or after each ride, pay close attention to the following:

 Many components on a bike are highly stressed, and with high mileage, heavy loads or hard riding will eventually reach the end of their design life; in particular, aluminium alloys have a limited fatigue life.
 Failure in use can cause injury.
 You should check all load-bearing parts for any signs of damage, corrosion, or cracking, and replace if necessary.
 Please visit an authorised Brompton dealer for expert advice if you are uncertain.